osrf/subt/submitted_models/emesent_hovermap_sensor_config_1/specifications.md

 The constraints can be found in the following locations within the simulation model package ignition::gazebo::systems::MulticopterVelocityControl (file src/subt/submitted_models/emesent_hovermap_sensor_config_1/launch/spawner.rb)
 * Linear acceleration - <maximumLinearAcceleration>4 4 5</maximumLinearAcceleration>
-* Linear velocity - <maximumLinearVelocity>3 3 2.8</maximumLinearVelocity>
+* Linear velocity - <maximumLinearVelocity>5 5 2.8</maximumLinearVelocity>
 * Angular velocity - <maximumAngularVelocity>3 3 2.1</maximumAngularVelocity>

-We were unable to perform additional validation tests due to COVID-19 restrictions.
+We were unable to perform additional validation tests due to access restrictions.

 ### Endurance Characteristics
-Based on the tests specified in the DARPA SubTChallenge [Model PreparationGuide](https://subtchallenge.comresources/Simulation_Model_Preparation_Guide.pdf), this vehicle has the following endurance characteristics.
+Based on the tests specified in the DARPA SubTChallenge [Model Preparation Guide](https://subtchallenge.comresources/Simulation_Model_Preparation_Guide.pdf), this vehicle has the following endurance characteristics.
 * Battery life of 1200 seconds

 ### Diversions from Physical Hardware of Emesent Hovermap